Log in to Employer Direct to make contributions

 Your employee's standard member contribution amount is calculated by using this equation:

-(Superannuation salary x standard member contribution percentage) x hours paid ÷ standard full time hours.
+(Salary for superannuation purposes x standard member contribution percentage) x hours paid ÷ standard full-time hours.

 How much you need to pay on top of what your employee pays should be the greater of these two calculations: